Complete Guide to Vectorization Options

 Download Formats

 - EPS (Encapsulated PostScript): A legacy vector format still widely used in professional printing and publishing workflows.
-It offers high compatibility with older software.

 Glossary of Terms